Australia shares flat, propped up by GDP data; NZ lower

 (Updates to close)

-June 7 Australian shares closed steady on Wednesday after first-quarter economic growth data beat expectations with a 0.3 percent quarter-over-quarter expansion.
+June 7 (Reuters) - Australian shares closed steady on Wednesday after first-quarter economic growth data beat expectations with a 0.3 percent quarter-over-quarter expansion.

 The S&P/ASX 200 index closed 0.274 points lower at 5,667.2, virtually flat on the day having recovered from a 0.4 percent dip.